nelson-lang/nelson-gitbook/markdown/en/types/islogical.md

 ## Description

-<b>islogical</b>returns a logical 1 if the argument is a logical array and a logical 0 otherwise.
+        islogical returns a logical 1 if the argument is a logical array and a logical 0 otherwise.

 ## Examples